KannonZenetism/zenetism-field-physics/zenetism/glossary/gnostic-agnostic.md

 The two may coincide within the same person, but they are not the same principle.

-A being could possess complete self-transparency regarding its own knowing and still encounter Zenon as structurally unapproachable.
+A being could possess complete self-transparency regarding its own knowing and still have Zenon as its structurally unapproachable horizon.

 Zenon is therefore not reducible to epistemic humility.